-Opening up the box you find the case surrounded by two large hard foam inserts along with a plastic bag to protect the case form dust or fingerprints.
+Opening up the box, you find the case surrounded by two sizeable rigid foam inserts along with a plastic bag to protect the case from dust or fingerprints.

-There is a box located inside one of the drive sleds that has all of the included accessories and screws for the case.
+There is a box located inside one of the drive sledges with all of the included accessories and screws for the case.

 A Closer Look at the Case

-Starting out at the front of the case you are right off the bat shown great aesthetics with the front dark tint acrylic panel.
+Starting at the front of the case, you are right off the bat shown great aesthetics with the front dark tint acrylic panel.
 It is flat and has two 45-degree angle edges that contour nicely with the front of the case.

 There are four ventilation areas at the front that are accented with Crimson Red accent strips.
-These accent strips are removable if they don’t match your build, you can however also paint them, but overall, they do highlight the front intake areas.
-Besides the four Crimson Red accents, the entire case has an all-black appearance allowing you to easily match the case to any build or even customize the case if you wish.
+These accent strips are removable if they don’t match your build, you can, however, they also paint them, but overall, they highlight the front intake areas.
+Besides the four Crimson Red accents, the entire case has an all-black appearance allowing you to easily match the case to any build or even customise the case if you wish.

-The entire top of the case is ventilated with mesh construction and it is nice that even at the price, Antec does include a magnetic dust filter for the top of the case.
+The entire top of the case is ventilated with mesh construction, and it is nice that Antec does include a magnetic dust filter for the top of the case, even at a price.

-At the rear of the case you find, your rear IO cut-out, mounting for a 120 mm fan that is adjustable, seven PCI-E expansion slots and finally the cut-out for your PSU.
+You find your rear IO cut-out at the rear of the case, mounting for a 120 mm adjustable fan, seven PCI-E expansion slots, and finally, the cut-out for your PSU.

 This side panel is also secured with two thumbscrews at the rear of the case.
-At the bottom of the case there are four fairly large plastic feet with rubber on the bottom to minimize surface scratching.
+At the bottom of the case, there are four reasonably large plastic feet with rubber on the bottom to minimise surface scratching.
 There is also fan ventilation for your PSU to draw in cooler air.

 A Closer Look at the inside